SupremeSingh/rustlings/README.md

 Modules can be separated into different files.
 For example, the `sound` module can be separated into `sound.rs` and `instrument.rs` files.
 Multiple modules are compiled into a unit called crate.
 Rust programs may contain a binary crate or a library crate.
 A binary crate is an executable project that has a main() method.

 A library crate is a group of components that can be reused in other projects.
 Unlike a binary crate, a library crate does not have an entry point (main() method).
 The Cargo tool is used to manage crates in Rust.
-For instance ...

 ### The `super` Keyword